oscarkarnalim/C2S2/README.md

 ### <programming_language>
 A constant depicting the programming language used on given student submissions.
 Value: 'java' (for Java) or 'py' (for Python).
+### 'coderesult'
+This ensures the suggested segments are displayed as raw code instead of generalised while having no information about the variation.
+The segments can be passed directly to a code similarity detection tool for exclusion.
+It is set true by default.
+### 'generalised'
+This enables token generalisation while selection common segments.
+It is set true by default.
+See the paper for details.
+### 'lineexclusive'
+This ensures the common segment selection only considers segments that start at the beginning of a line and end at the end of a line.
+It is set as true by default.
+See the paper for details.
+### 'startident'
+This ensures the common segment selection only considers segments that start with identifier or keyword.
+It is set true by default.
+See the paper for details.
+### 'subremove'
+This removes any common segments that are a part of longer fragments from the result.
+It is set true by default.
+See the paper for details.

 ## Acknowledgments
 This tool uses [ANTLR](https://www.antlr.org/) to tokenise given programs.